kubemod/kubemod/README.md

 If a ModRule is deployed to any namespace other than `kubemod-system`, the ModRule applies only to objects deployed/updated in that same namespace.

+ModRules deployed to namespace `kubemod-system` are treated differently.

-ModRules deployed to namespace `kubemod-system` apply to cluster-wide resources such as `Namespace` or `ClusterRole`.
+- If a ModRule is deployed to `kubemod-system` and its `targetNamespaceRegex` is empty or equal to `.*`, this rule applies to cluster-wide resources such as `Namespace` or `ClusterRole`.
+- If a ModRule is deployed to `kubemod-system` and its `targetNamespaceRegex` is non-empty, this rule applies to all namespaced resources in namespaces that match the regular expression in `targetNamespaceRegex`.

+Note that matching `targetNamespaceRegex` to the namespace of a resource does not guarantee an actual match for the rule.
+It only guarantees that the rule will be considered for a match — the final outcome will be decided by evaluating the rule's `Match`criteria against the resource's definition.

 **Note on ignored namespaces**